-Does the Academy have an impact on grading?
+Does the Development Program have an impact on grading?

-Yes and no, Academy Kids are not 100% guaranteed a spot in the top team of their age group simply because they choose to be in the Academy.
+Yes and no, Development Program Kids are not 100% guaranteed a spot in the top team of their age group simply because they choose to be in the Development Program.
 They must still be of the required standard within their age group.

-However, if the grading team cannot decide between two players where one or both are in the Academy.
-The Academy Director’s input will be called upon to provide insight into those two players in order to help make the correct decision in regard to what team they will be placed in.
+However, if the grading team cannot decide between two players where one or both are in the Development Program.
+The Development Program Director’s input will be called upon to provide insight into those two players in order to help make the correct decision in regard to what team they will be placed in.

-The Academy also has an impact on grading when you consider that any player participating in the Academy receives not only a greater volume of training but also a greater quality of training from paid, licensed, professional coaches.
+The Development Program also has an impact on grading when you consider that any player participating in the Development Program receives not only a greater volume of training but also a greater quality of training from paid, licensed, professional coaches.

-Is The academy only open to division 1 players?
+Is The Development Program only open to division 1 players?

 This is a topic of controversy across the association so here is our stance on it.
-As an a community football club, we believe that every player has the right to access extra training and join our Academy.
-We trust in our Academy to develop and improve any player that decides to be involved and also acknowledge that players develop at different rates.
+As a community football club, we believe that every player has the right to access extra training and join our Development Program.
+We trust in our Development Program to develop and improve any player that decides to be involved and also acknowledge that players develop at different rates.

-In an attempt to group players of similar ability we encourage teams of similar division and age to train on the same night so that these kids will be able to join an academy session together.
+In an attempt to group players of similar ability we encourage teams of similar division and age to train on the same night so that these kids will be able to join a Development Program session together.
 What we do not want is to create a skill gap to large where some players are not being challenged enough and others are being challenged to much.

 Are the sessions mixed or gender separated?